wp-plugins/flickr-shortcode-importer/readme.txt

 === Flickr Shortcode Importer ===
 Contributors: comprock
 Donate link: http://peimic.com/about-peimic/donate/
-Tags: flickr,featured image,import,media library,
+Tags: flickr,featured image,import,media library,photo
 Requires at least: 3.0.0
 Tested up to: 3.2.1
-Stable tag: 0.0.0
+Stable tag: 0.1.0

-Import [flickr] shortcodes into the Media Library.
+Imports [flickr] shortcode images into the Media Library.

 == Description ==
-!!!
-DON'T USE YET !!!

-!!!
-NOT READY FOR RELEASE !!!

-Import [flickr] shortcodes into the Media Library.
+Imports [flickr] shortcode images into the Media Library.

 The first [flickr] image found in post content is set as the post's Featured Image and removed from the post content.

-The remaining [flickr] shortcodes are then transitioned to like sized locally referenced images.
+The remaining [flickr] shortcodes are then transfromed as image links to their attachment page.
+Image size and alignment properties are kept in the new link.

-Handy for transitioning from plugin `wordpress-flickr-manager` to own Media Library.
+This plugin is handy for transitioning from plugin `wordpress-flickr-manager` to own Media Library because you have your own CDN services.

-Optional to remove first [flickr] from post content that's been used as Featured Image.

 = Handled shortcode samples =
 * [flickr id="5348222727" thumbnail="small" overlay="false" size="large" group="" align="none"]
-* [flickrset id="72157626986038277" thumbnail="small" photos="" overlay="true" size="large"]

 = Thank You =
 * Initial code is modeled after Viper007Bond's class based Regenerate Thumbnails plugin.
 The AJAX status and single auto-submission operations were a big help.